 Types of real estate financing

 There are many different ways to finance real estate purchases in addition to the standard loan and mortgage.
 Some financing methods allow the lender to take more active control.
 Others wait for a default to happen.
 Financing includes:

 • Tax-exempt financing or financing that significantly reduces tax consequences

 • Public market financing

 • Letters of credit

 One of the many examples possible is mezzanine financing.
-This type financing is actually a hybrid.
+This type of financing is actually a hybrid.
 Here, the lender loans the funds and gets the right to acquire an equity interest in the real estate (or the company the buys the real estate) if a default occurs.
 Normally, the lender pays off senior lenders or venture capital businesses first.

 Mezzanine financing can help the investor’s rate of return.
 Lenders also get regular interest payments.
 Borrowers may get significant tax breaks.
-It may be possible to pay principal and defer interest if one full payment can’t be made.
+It may be possible to pay the principal and defer interest if one full payment can’t be made.
 The risk for borrowers is that they may lose control if they default.

 Issues Involved with Leasing Real Estate